felipeerias/nan-js-proposal/README.md

   // called when a peer has been discovered
 });

-navigator.nan.addPeerSessionId(peerSessionId);
+navigator.nan.subscribeToPeer(peerId);
 ```

-A discovery event will return a `Peer` object encapsulating the information about a single peer.
-We may use this object to request a connection:
+A discovery event will return a `NanPeer` object encapsulating the information and state of a single peer.

+The user can also get a list of the known peers by calling `NanManager.getPeers()`.

+The `NanPeer` object can be used to request a connection:

 ```
 navigator.nan.onconnected = function(peer) {